 Over the years I have discovered that taking photographs makes me look at things properly.
 I am one of life’s systemisers: I like making sense of the complexities that surround us.
 I am particularly interested in line, shapes, relationships and patterns and, on occasions, even colours.
 As a result much of my work (but not all) is in black and white.

 On good days taking photographs is, for me, a bit like meditation.
 I can get completely absorbed by a landscape, or the lines of a tree, or even just how the light is reflected through an underpass.
 Photography enables me to show other people how I see things.
 That’s not to say you should see things like I do!
 But if there’s something in my pictures that speaks to you, that’s great.

 I do not document anything.
 I give an interpretation.

 This website and opinions

+You’ll find very little technical content on these pages – others do that sort of thing much better.
 You’ll also not find too much about the camera hardware I use.
 It just really doesn’t matter!
-The images on the site were created by a variety of cameras including Canon DSLRs, Canon and Fuji compacts, and an inexpensive secondhand Samsung mobile phone, and that’s probably more than you need to know!
+The images on the site were created by a variety of cameras including Canon DSLRs, Canon and Fuji compacts, and an inexpensive secondhand Samsung mobile phone, and even that’s probably more than you need to know.